Bisphenol A – overview of testing requirements in the EU

 Limits on BPA in toys and cosmetics

 The Toy Safety Directive 2009/48/EC sets a strict limit of 0.04 mg/l for bisphenol A migration from toys intended for children under the age of three or intended to be placed in the mouth.
-Migration is to be tested by the EN 71-10 and EN 71-11 harmonized standards.10
+Migration is to be measured by the EN 71-10 and EN 71-11 harmonized standards.10

 Bisphenol A is also listed as a prohibited substance for cosmetics in the EU Cosmetics Regulation (EC) No 1223/2009.11 For cosmetic products to be marketed in the EU, they must undergo a safety assessment that includes information on possible traces of BPA and other prohibited substances.